kaliop-uk/ezworkflowenginebundle/README.md

     Also, if you have enabled 'debug' level logging for Symfony, you will find that any time an eZPublish signal is emitted, the workflow engine add to the log 1 or 2 lines with information about its actions.

+7. set up a cron job that will pick up and restart any suspended workflow by executing, fe. every 5 minutes, the following:

+        php ezpublish/console kaliop:workflows:resume -n

-7. set up a cron job that will clean up the workflow table in the database by executing, fe. daily, the following:
+8. set up a cron job that will clean up the workflow table in the database by executing, fe. daily, the following:

         php ezpublish/console kaliop:workflows:cleanup

 ## Frequently asked questions